-20 Forgotten, Overlooked Classics By Women Writers Everyone Should Read
+20 Forgotten Classics By Women You Need To Read

 Certain books are labeled classic because they are revolutionary, eye opening, gorgeously crafted, or all of the above.
 These paragons of the written word are classified as must-reads in the hope that they will help make the world a smaller, better place.
 Historically, it's been almost impossible to get work by women writers labeled "literary," much less classic, and, consequently, deserving, potentially life-changing masterpieces have slipped through the cracks.
 So it's high time to revisit and recognize some of these lesser-known, brilliant women writers and their incredible feats of literary crafts(wo?)manship.

 The novels on the following list might not have the recognition of the old standby classics, but they certainly share the same type of bold originality, unforgettable characters, lyrical writing, and important social messages inherent in some of our most revered literary works.
 Unfortunately the publishing world has been as notoriously late to the diversity party as it has been to the gender-equalization celebration, which means that there are loads of incredibly talented women writers whose work has been passed by and pooh-poohed for centuries.